cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 **Requirements:**
 - After the user has confirmed success exit the process and reset any information gathered from the interactive process
-- If the user closes the process externally exit the process and reset any information gathered from the interactive process

 ## Implementation for OpenShift PAYG